aspose-total/Aspose.Total-Products/total/en/java/conversion/xslfo-to-txt/_index.md

 {{< blocks/products/pf/feature-page-header h1="Export XSLFO to TXT via Java" h2="Convert XSLFO file to TXT by using on premise Java API within any Java J2SE, J2EE, J2ME applications" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for Java is a comprehensive suite of components that enables developers to easily integrate XSLFO to TXT conversion feature in their Java applications.
+This suite includes Aspose.PDF for Java and Aspose.Cells for Java, which are two powerful APIs that can be used to render XSLFO to XLSX and convert XLSX to TXT respectively.

+The process of converting XSLFO to TXT involves two steps.
+In the first step, Aspose.PDF for Java can be used to render XSLFO to XLSX.
+This API provides a wide range of features that can be used to create, manipulate, and convert PDF documents.
+It also supports XSLFO to XLSX conversion, which enables developers to convert XSLFO documents to XLSX format.

+In the second step, Aspose.Cells for Java can be used to convert XLSX to TXT.
+This API provides a comprehensive set of features that can be used to create, manipulate, and convert spreadsheets.
+It also supports XLSX to TXT conversion, which enables developers to convert XLSX documents to TXT format.

-By using [Aspose.Total for Java](https://products.aspose.com/total/java/) you can integrate XSLFO to TXT conversion feature in your Java applications in two-step process.
-Firstly, by using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/) you can render XSLFO to XLSX.
-In the second step, you can convert XLSX to TXT by using Spreadsheet Programming API [Aspose.Cells for Java](https://products.aspose.com/cells/java/).
+By using Aspose.Total for Java, developers can easily integrate XSLFO to TXT conversion feature in their Java applications.
+This suite provides a comprehensive set of features that can be used to render XSLFO to XLSX and convert XLSX to TXT.
+It also offers a wide range of features that can be used to create, manipulate, and convert PDF and spreadsheet documents.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}